oswaldderiemaecker/doc/_posts/2017-02-18-wordpress-elastic-beanstalk.markdown

 Have you ever been scared on clicking on that WordPress or plugins update button ?

-Have you ever wanted to have a staging environement for the validation of your latest development by your customers and to update the production with one click upon validation ?
+Have you ever wanted to have a staging environment for the validation of your latest development by your customers and to update the production with one click upon validation ?

 Have you ever wanted to have automated tests to ensure proper site function before deployments ?